 When it comes to floats it is best for one’s sanity to accept that things will get messy.
-This Irish stout ice cream float with Bailey’s is the perfect proof… and a great beer pairing.
+This Irish stout ice cream float with Bailey’s is the perfect proof… and a great craft beer cocktail/dessert.

 Messy or not, a beer float is the easiest dessert you can possibly make using craft brews (besides enjoying the beer on its own).
 I like to call it dressing up my beer.
 It is not something I do often, but hey – we are talking about ice cream and Irish cream… Even a caramel cookie for garnish.
 More sugar in one glass than I had during the entire last week!
 Watch out Micheal Flately, I might be joining the ranks of your dance troupe.